- All Topics

 Although the use of solvents in oil is no longer common, an emerging technology involves adding 10 percent of an oil-miscible polyglycol that has high solvency.
 This strategy has been used in turbines, but be sure to check its suitability for your compressors.

 If the contaminant concentration is high or risky for the application, first open the machine and clean it manually.
 After the machine has been reassembled, perform an oil flush.
-If you choose a high turbulent flush, isolate any sensitive components and ensure the affected area will have the necessary flow to remove the contaminants.
+If you choose a high velocity oil flush (turbulent flow), isolate any sensitive components and ensure the affected area will have the necessary flow to remove the contaminants.

 The following chart provides effective strategies based on the issue detected.